BubbuDert249/PyDirectX/README.md

 Make sure your Python enviroment is regular Python, not Jython, PyPy or IronPython <br>
 The DirectX 9 and 11 version is Direct3D, the 12 version is DirectX <br>
 If the pydx12/pythonnet installation fails, go to PyPi and download the local .whl <br>
+Make sure you create a HWND for the DirectX window <br>
+If the .whl doesn't work, install the .tar.gz <br>
+If the .tar.gz doesn't work, install the .whl <br>
+If both .whl and .tar.gz doesn't work, check the above tips <br>